Our top 10 ERP vendors in the industry for Shopify Plus.

 Solutions to Manage Multiple Shopify Plus Storefronts

 Start by finding what systems you need to integrate.
-At minimum this is connecting your 3PL systems with Shopify.
+At a minimum, this is connecting your 3PL systems with Shopify.
 The typical integration involves your 3PL systems, Shopify, and an ERP.

 Before you can integrate anything, however, you must understand the data each system needs.
 If your data quality is lacking, there are plenty of vendors with solutions catering to Master Data Management to help your situation.